iznotek/KAI/Include/KAI/Language/Readme.md

 ## Tau

 An interface definition language (IDL) used to generate network agent and proxies.
+Looks like C#.
+Unsure why I made it a curly-brace thing, rather than based on Rho.

+I may change that it near future.
+No pun intended.